 Learn more orphan products.

-Recovery from transverse myelitis usually begins within 2 to 12 weeks of the onset of symptoms and may continue for up to 2 years.
+Recovery from transverse myelitis usually begins within 2 to 12 weeks after symptoms begin and may continue for up to 2 years.
 However, if there is no improvement within the first 3 to 6 months, significant recovery is unlikely.
-About one-third of people affected with transverse myelitis experience good or full recovery from their symptoms; they regain the ability to walk normally and experience minimal urinary or bowel effects and paresthesias.
-Another one-third show only fair recovery and are left with significant deficits such as spastic gait, sensory dysfunction, and prominent urinary urgency or incontinence.
-The remaining one-third show no recovery at all, remaining wheelchair-bound or bedridden with marked dependence on others for basic functions of daily living.
+About one-third of people affected with transverse myelitis experience good or full recovery from their symptoms.
+They regain the ability to walk and experience few urinary or bowel effects and paresthesias.
+Another one-third have partial recovery and continue to have spastic gait, sensory dysfunction, and urinary urgency or incontinence.
+The remaining one-third have severe mobility disability and require assistance for the functions of daily living.
 Unfortunately, making predictions about individual cases is difficult.
 However, research has shown that a rapid onset of symptoms generally results in poorer recovery outcomes.

-The majority of people with this disorder experience only one episode although in rare cases recurrent or relapsing transverse myelitis does occur.
-Some patients recover completely, then experience a relapse.
-Others begin to recover, then suffer worsening of symptoms before recovery continues.
-In all cases of relapse, physicians will likely investigate possible underlying causes such as MS or systemic lupus erythematosus since most people who experience relapse have an underlying disorder.
+Most people with transverse myelitis experience only one episode.
+In rare cases, the episodes happen again.
+Some people recover completely, then experience a relapse.
+Others begin to recover, then their symptoms get worse before recovery continues.
+In all cases of relapse, physicians will likely investigate possible underlying causes such as multiple sclerosis or systemic lupus erythematosus since most people who experience relapse have an underlying disorder.